Who doesn't love homemade pizza? It's definitely one of our kids' favorites. And homemade calzones are fun too.

 Note: this makes about 16-18 calzones (a little bigger than fist size, which rise to even bigger), so I double it so that we have enough leftover to freeze for quick snacks.
-This picture isn't real pretty, but it shows you how I make them.
+(In theory anyway, we rarely DO have any leftover…) This picture isn't real pretty, but it shows you how I make them, not real fancy!
 One of these days I'll remember to snap a shot when they're done before they're all eaten!

 - More meals kids love

 - Which milk is healthiest?

 - Easy chicken recipe -better than chicken nuggets